-You have decided that it is time to add to your family.
+You have decided it is time to add to your family.
 But wait just a second – or a couple of months.
-To give yourself the best chance for a healthy pregnancy, and healthy baby, here are some important things you need to do first.
+To give yourself the best chance for a healthy pregnancy and a healthy baby, here are some important things you need to do first.

-1. Schedule a preconception health visit with your ob-gyn or certified nurse midwife at least three months before you become pregnant.
+1. Schedule a preconception health visit with a health care provider at least three months before you become pregnant.

-This visit gives you the chance to sit down with your health care provider and talk about your plan to get pregnant.
+This visit gives you the time and space to talk about your desire to get pregnant.
 Before you go, be ready to talk about your:

 Reproductive History: Includes any past pregnancies, miscarriages, stillbirths, or abortions.
-Tell you doctor is your periods are regular, your past and current birth control use, past Pap test results, any sexually transmitted diseases or any other infections you have had in the past.
+Tell your provider if your periods are regular, and about your past and current birth control use, past Pap test results, and any sexually transmitted diseases, or other infections you have had.

 Medical History: Any health conditions, like diabetes, asthma, high blood pressure that can harm a pregnancy.
-It is best to work with your doctor to get any health problems under control before you get pregnant.
+It is best to work with your providerr to control any health problems before getting pregnant.

-Mental Health History: Talk to you doctor or midwife about any history of metal health conditions, both past and current.
-Poor mental health, that is not well controlled with medication, before pregnancy may increase the risk of postpartum mental illness, substance abuse, and less care during pregnancy.
-Always talk to you doctor before going off any medication.
+Mental Health History: Talk to your provider about any history of mental health conditions, both past and current.
+Poor mental health that is not well controlled before pregnancy may increase the risk of postpartum mental illness, substance abuse, and less care during pregnancy.
+Always talk to your provider before stopping any medication.

-Current Medications: Tell your doctor or midwife about all the medications you are on, including prescription, over-the-counter, any any vitamins or herbal supplements you take.
-Some medications can increase your risk of miscarriage or having a baby with birth defects.
+Current Medications: Tell your provider about all the medications you are on, including prescription, over-the-counter, and any vitamins or herbal supplements you take.
+Some medicines can increase your risk of miscarriage or having a baby with birth defects.
 Your doctor or midwife can help you review your medications so you can stay healthy and keep your baby healthy.
 It is never a good idea to stop taking a prescription medication without talking to your doctor or midwife first.

 Home and Workplace Environment: Tell your doctor or midwife if you or your partner works or lives around possible hazards – such as cat feces, x-rays, and lead or solvents.
 Some of these things can affect your ability to get pregnant or maintain a healthy pregnancy.